-Upon appointment or reappointment, each applicant shall provide proof of completion of continuing education hours, in at least the minimum amount required by law for license renewal, the majority of which shall be related to the applicant's are of practice and request for clinical privileges.
+Upon appointment or reappointment, each applicant shall provide proof of completion of continuing education hours, in at least the minimum amount required by law for license renewal, the majority of which shall be related to the applicant's area of practice and request for privileges.

-f.
-Prescribing Authority:

-- i.
-Each applicant who is authorized by law to prescribe and seeks Clinical Privileges to do so must have a has current, unrestricted federal DEA registration, and no initial applicant must have a pending adverse action by the DEA.
-Schedules 2, 2N, 3, 3N, 4 and 5 are required. - ii.
-Nurse Practitioners must also have a furnishing number issued by the BRN. - iii.
-Providers whose specialty does not involve prescribing and/or who solely work remotely, are not required to provide a DEA certificate of registration, but in such case may not prescribe controlled substances.
+- (c) Prescribing Authority: - Each applicant who is authorized by law to prescribe and seeks Clinical Privileges to do so must have a current, unrestricted federal DEA registration, and no initial applicant must have a pending adverse action by the DEA.
+Schedules 2, 2N, 3, 3N, 4 and 5 are required. - (ii) Nurse Practitioners must also have a furnishing number issued by the BRN. - (iii) Providers whose specialty does not involve prescribing and/or who solely work remotely, are not required to provide a DEA certificate of registration, but in such case may not prescribe controlled substances. - (d) Other licensure/certification: Each applicant must possess any current, valid and unrestricted special certification as required by requested clinical privileges, e.g. fluoroscopy. - (e) Adequate Professional Liability Insurance: Every applicant must have and maintain professional liability insurance coverage in the amounts not less than \$1,000,000/\$3,000,000. - (f) Compliance with Infection Control:

-4.2-3 Specific Qualifications

-- c.
-Every initial applicant must provide current board certification by a member board of the American Board of Medical Specialties (ABMS) or American Osteopathic Association-(AOA), American Board of Dental Specialties (ABDS), American Board of Oral and-Maxillofacial Surgery (ABOMS), American Board of Podiatric Medicine (ABPM), American Board of Foot and Ankle Surgery (ABFAS), or other board accepted by the-MEC; or current enrollment in a graduate medical education program which, uponsuccessful completion, shall result in board admissible eligibility in the specialty area forwhich the applicant seeks clinical privileges; or current board eligibility in the specialty area for which the applicant seeks clinical privileges.
-The applicant must become board certified within the time frame specified by their specialty after completion of their formal educationand/or training.
-Applicants for reappointment must maintain board certification if it wasrequired at the time of initial appointment.
-This requirement may be waived for good causeby the CW and governing body, for good cause in their sole determination. - d.
-For physicians practicing in the Emergency Department: The purpose of ABEM boardcertification is to objectively and independently confirm that physicians who complete an Emergency Medicine residency demonstrate core knowledge, skills, and abilities needed topractice Emergency Medicine at the highest standards.
-It is also expected that physicianspracticing in Emergency Medicine will maintain continuing certification to demonstrateclinically oriented and highly relevant (COHR) knowledge and skill in the practice of Emergency Medicine. - e.
-The CW and governing body may, in their sole discretion, recommend and grant clinicalprivileges to physicians who are not ABEM certified if they demonstrate COHR knowledge, skill and ability to practice Emergency Medicine and also provide certificates of completionof courses such as PALS, ACLS, ATLS, or other similar courses, or the completion of 25- i.
-4.2-3 Qualifications

-CME hours per year or 50 CME hours per 2 years in a specified content area of Emergency-Medicine, in satisfaction for the granting of clinical privileges.

-- f.g.
-Other licensure/ certification: Each applicant must possess any current, valid and unrestricted special certification as required by requested clinical privileges, e.g. fluoroscopy. - g-h.
-Adequate Professional Liability Insurance: Every applicant must have and maintain professional liability insurance coverage in amounts not less than \$1,000,000/\$3,000,000. - h-i.
-Compliance with Infection Control: Each Medical Staff member Every applicant must meet the requirements of all Hospital and Medical Staff infectious and communicable disease policies and requirements, as well as local, state, and federal public health orders, laws, or regulations, including, but not limited to: screening, immunization and vaccinations; proof of vaccinations; hand hygiene; masks and other personal protective equipment; social distancing; and testing.
-Those members applicants who seek.
-Clinical Privieleges to provide solely telemedicine services and are not physically present in the hospital may be excepted from this requirement unless compliance is otherwise required by local, state, or federal public health orders, laws, or regulations; - No applicant may apply who is or has been excluded by any federal or stateagency, including but not limited to OIG exclusion related to Medicare, Medicaid, or participation in any federal or state health care program, nor may aninitial applicant have any such exclusion pending. - j.
-No initial applicant may have record of revocation, suspension, restriction, or probation of licensure in any state which became final within the past ten (10) years; record of admonishment, citation, or reprimand from a licensing board or certification agency within the past five (5) years; or have any such action currently pending. - k.
-No applicant may have record, from any time period, of conviction, no contest plea or guilty plea of a felony, nor such charge be pending In addition to subsection k, above, no applicant may have a pending charge and no applicant may have a record of a misdemeanor conviction, no contest plea, guilty plea or civil monetary penalties, within the past ten (10) years, related to: (i) the provider's professional practice; (ii) other health care matters (including thirdparty reimbursement); (iii) violence; or (iv) self-use, mis-use, inappropriate prescribing, improper distribution, or inappropriate furnishing of DEA scheduled drugs (Schedules I through V). - 1.
-No initial applicant may have record of a denial, revocation, summary suspension, termination, restriction, limitation, loss, reduction or relinquishment of medical staff membership, clinical privileges, employment or participation in any hospital, health plan or other health care entity, for a medical disciplinary cause or reason, that has become final within the past seven (7) years.
+Every applicant must meet the requirements of all Hospital and Medical Staff infectious and communicable disease policies and requirements, as well as local, state, and federal public health orders, laws, or regulations, including, but not limited to: screening, immunization and vaccinations; proof of vaccinations; hand hygiene; masks and other personal protective equipment; social distancing; and testing.
+Those applicants who seek Clinical Privileges to provide solely telemedicine services and are not physically present in the hospital may be excepted from this requirement unless compliance is otherwise required by local, state, or federal public health orders, laws, or regulations.

+- (g) No initial applicant may have record of revocation, suspension, restriction, or probation of licensure in any state which became final within the past ten (10) years; record of admonishment, citation, or reprimand from a licensing board or certification agency within the past five (5) years; or have any such action currently pending. - (h) No applicant may have record, from any time period, of conviction, no contest plea or guilty plea of a felony, nor such charge be pending in addition to subsection (g), above, no applicant may have a pending charge and no applicant may have a record of a misdemeanor conviction, no contest plea, guilty plea or civil monetary penalties, within the past ten (10) years, related to: - (i) the provider's professional practice; - (ii) other health care matters (including third-party reimbursement); - (iii) violence; or

+- self-use, misuse, inappropriate prescribing, improper distribution, or inappropriate furnishing of DEA scheduled drugs (Schedules I through V). - (i) No initial applicant may have record of a denial, revocation, summary suspension, termination, restriction, limitation, loss, reduction or relinquishment of medical staff membership, clinical privileges, employment or participation in any hospital, health plan or other health care entity, for a medical disciplinary cause or reason, that has become final within the past seven (7) years.
 Nor may any initial applicant have any such action or recommendation pending.
-An action is deemed final after the practitioner has completed any applicable fair hearing and appeal at that other entity and does not include any judicial proceeding that may be brought to challenge that action.

-m.
-No initial applicant may have had a leave of absence, withdrawal, abandonment, or resignation of membership, clinical privileges, employment or participation in any hospital, health plan or other health care entity, after the applicant received notice of investigation or discipline, within the past ten (10) years.
-Any such action may be grounds for corrective action or recommended denial for an applicant for reappointment.
+An action is deemed final after the practitioner has completed any applicable fair hearing and appeal at that other entity and does not include any judicial proceeding that may be brought to challenge that action. - (j) No initial applicant may have had a leave of absence, withdrawal, abandonment, or resignation of membership, clinical privileges, employment or participation in any hospital, health plan or other health care entity, after the applicant received notice of investigation or discipline, within the past ten (10) years.